Department of Methodology and Statistics

 - Multilevel reliability and agreement analyses with covariates

-- Longitudinal data analysis (mixed/multilevel regression, group-based trajectory modeling)
+- Longitudinal data analysis (mixed/multilevel regression, group-based trajectory modelling)

 - Multiple imputation methods for missing data in nested study designs and in meta analyses